Endpoint Insights

 In this blog post I will show you how to create a Configuration Item.
 This comes in handy when you’re dealing with a specific update for hundreds or thousands of systems and also need to factor in that new devices will be added at a later date.

 What do I mean?
 Back in 2013, I encountered a problem where my network drives (Where Are My Network Drives?) were not available to an application when I ran the application using elevated permissions.
 In order to solve the problem I added a registry value, rebooted the servers, and then tested everything to ensure that it worked correctly.
 At the time I thought, “What would I do if I needed to do this for hundreds or thousands of systems?
 That’s a lot of manual work!!”
-One option would be to create a package and program in System Center Configuration Manager (SCCM) to deploy the registry key, but what if you added new systems over time?
+One option would be to create a package and program in Microsoft Configuration Manager (ConfigMgr) to deploy the registry key, but what if you added new systems over time?
 Configuration Baseline Remediation to the rescue!

 I’ll use my original 2013 problem as the example for how to create a Configuration Item, but the steps are universal, so you can use them to create any Configuration Item.